Jeimer Candelario Player Props: Cubs vs. Mets

 Jeimer Candelario At The Plate

-- Candelario leads Chicago in total hits (107) this season while batting .275 with 53 extra-base hits.
+- Candelario has 107 hits, which is tops among Chicago hitters this season, while batting .272 with 53 extra-base hits.

-- Among the qualifying hitters in baseball, he ranks 35th in batting average, 29th in on-base percentage, and 18th in slugging.
+- Among the qualified batters in baseball, his batting average ranks 42nd, his on-base percentage ranks 32nd, and he is 22nd in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.